caicloud/toy-dockerfile/README.md

 # toy-dockerfile
-A small image used for fornax e2e
+A small image used for cyclone e2e test